 Trap 1: Attempt to ‘invent’ challenges

 Yes, most of the aspirants (about 70 %) fell into the trap and started to ‘invent’ challenges to Indian culture because of secularism.
 Nevertheless, the challenges mentioned were not convincing enough.

 Equally flimsy was the sudden tendency to find fault with the Indian version of secularism, which otherwise was always held in high respect.
 Some aspirants mentioned that the whole concept of secularism is foreign, and India became secular only after the 42nd Constitutional Amendment.

 Trap 2: Playing neutral and diplomatic

-Do you believe you can give a politically correct answer in this question?
+Do you believe you can give a politically correct answer to this question?
 Well, some aspirants (about 20%) tried that as well, but in vain.
 In their attempt to give a diplomatic answer, they just poured the confusion in their mind into the answer.

 It happens because aspirants are not trained on how to respond when they see questions like these.

 All you need to do is answer as an upright officer!